Being a theatre manager carries a lot of responsibility and you'll need to have previous work experience and a passion for the arts to succeed

 What to expect

-- The work is office based, but involves a number of off-site meetings.
-Many theatres have little backstage space and offices can be small and cramped.
+- The work is office based, but often involves a number of off-site meetings.

 - The job involves a large amount of responsibility and is often dependent on an uncertain theatre income.
 Growth in legislation, particularly concerned with health and safety and employment, has added to the pressure.

-- Staff are often passionate about their role in the theatre and are prepared to give much of their own time.
+- Those who work in theatre are often passionate about their role and are prepared to give much of their own time.